New cases of COVID-19 and current cases in hospital

 Information on active cases or tests carried out recently (i.e. in the last 14 days) is displayed by selecting the ‘Recent’ radio button.

-** Active cases are defined as people who have tested positive for COVID-19, are in isolation and are being clinically monitored by NSW Health.
-A person will no longer be an active case when they are clinically released from isolation.
 This figure only shows active cases that acquired their infection locally, it does not include cases that are acquired overseas, interstate or that are under initial investigation.

 The heatmap excludes 189 cases in crew members who tested positive while on board a ship docked in NSW at the time of diagnosis.